3D printed houses? Food? How about a human ear?

 Support 3D Printing Designs with Agile CAD Software

-Currently, several businesses are taking advantage of 3D printing and cloud-native CAD to speed up their design processes and cut down on time-to-market.
+Several businesses are taking advantage of 3D printing and cloud-native CAD to speed up their design processes and cut down on time-to-market.

-For example, Quebec-based Omnirobotic relies on both Onshape and additive manufacturing to improve their automation system robot.
-Additive manufacturing is used to speed up rapid prototyping on the housing components for Omnirobotic’s robotic cameras.
 Every automation system is a one-of-a-kind creation based on the manufacturer's specific requirements.
 The components in the camera units may change as the system's parameters change, necessitating camera housing modifications.
-To keep up with rapid iteration, Omnirobotic engineers use CAD and 3D-printed prototypes to test the customized system before the final product is machined in aluminum.
+To keep up with rapid iteration, Omnirobotic engineers use CAD for 3D printing to create 3D-printed prototypes to test the customized system before the final product is machined in aluminum.

 Cloud-native CAD allows designers to quickly generate and store numerous versions of a design and lets users easily blend the best elements from several models into a completely new one.

-Engineers with informal, a freelance network of engineers, use additive manufacturing to print several prototypes to adjust the fit and positioning of the Neurosity Crown, “the world's first wearable brain computer.”
+Engineers with Informal, a freelance network of engineers, use additive manufacturing to print several prototypes to adjust the fit and positioning of the Neurosity Crown, “the world's first wearable brain computer.”

 By being able to hold and look at the quick plastic 3D prints, the team is able to speed up the prototyping process compared to the traditional method.
 The Informal team not only saves time in the prototyping process but in communicating with clients as well with the power of Onshape’s collaboration tools

 Start Your Next